SolFly/bloc-blockchain-explorer/README.md

 #### Installation

-1) It takes data from daemon turtlecoind.
+1) It takes data from daemon DeroGoldd.
 It should be accessible from the Internet.
-Run turtlecoind with open port as follows:
+Run DeroGoldd with open port as follows (add your additional command line parameters if required for your configuration):
 ```bash
 ./DeroGoldd --enable-cors="*" --enable-blockexplorer --rpc-bind-ip=0.0.0.0 --rpc-bind-port=6969
 ```